BenSlabbert/vertx-dagger-app/README.md

 This project also contains a nmber of annotation processors and maven plugins to generate source code.

 This project also generate [GraalVM](https://www.graalvm.org/) builds.

+The module jte-htmx-parent also contains a frontend using Svelte 5 + htmx with [JTE templates](https://jte.gg/).